-As parents, we learn every day.
 We develop new skills based on what our child needs at the time.
 We adapt.
-Things don’t get magically easier in every sense – just manageable, with age and experience.
+Things don’t get magically easier in every sense – just manageable with age and experience.

 What's one piece of parenting advice you're tired of hearing?